-Kyaw Min Swe, editor-in-chief of The Voice Daily, and the newspaper’s satire columnist who writes under the pseudonym "British Ko Ko Maung," are being sued under Article 66(d) of the Telecommunications Law, which prohibits the use of the telecom network to defame people.
+Kyaw Min Swe, editor-in-chief of The Voice Daily, and the newspaper’s satire columnist who writes under the pseudonym "British Ko Ko Maung," are being sued under Section 66(d) of the Telecommunications Law, which prohibits the use of the telecom network to defame people.
 Violators are subject to a jail sentence of up to three years and a fine.

-Government, military, and other officials are increasingly using the controversial law to file defamation suits against their critics under the current civilian administration of de facto national leader Aung San Suu Kyi, which came to power in April 2016.
+Government, military, and other officials are increasingly using the controversial statute to file defamation suits against their critics under the current civilian administration of de facto national leader Aung San Suu Kyi, which came to power in April 2016.

 The military filed the charges at Bahan Township Police Station in the commercial capital Yangon, citing alleged defamation over an article the newspaper published in late March.

 British Ko Ko Maung had written a piece entitled “Oath of the Nation of Bullets” that mocked “Union Oath,” a military propaganda film that aired on the military-owned Myawaddy TV channel to coincide with Armed Forces Day on March 27.

 “I will face, according to law, whatever may come because I wrote what I believe,” British Ko Ko Maung said.

 Lieutenant Colonel Tun Tun Oo of the Yangon regional command initially filed a complaint with the Myanmar Press Council charging that the piece offended the dignity of the armed forces, according to a report by the online news agency Democratic Voice of Burma (DVB).
 The council mediates disputes involving the press.

 The Voice Daily issued an apology on May 14.